hartwigmedical/hmftools/serve/README.md

 ### CKB FLEX Curation

-For CKB FLEX curation and filtering is predominantly configurable rather than hardcoded in SERVE.
-The only hardcoded curation done in SERVE is mapping evidence for tumor characteristics (such as MSI or High TMB) to actual characteristics since CKB FLEX models this as "genes".
+For CKB FLEX curation and filtering is predominantly configurable rather than fixed in SERVE.
+The only fixed curation done in SERVE is mapping evidence for tumor characteristics (such as MSI or High TMB) to actual characteristics since CKB FLEX models this as "genes".

 The following filters can be configured for CKB FLEX, along with an example of how this is used by Hartwig:
 Filter  | Description
 ---|---
 ALLOW_GENE_IN_FUSIONS_EXCLUSIVELY  | CKB FLEX uses a hierarchy of events in such a way that every "fusion" is a child of "mutant".
 For certain genes (eg @IG) we want to ignore the abstract level and only include the fusion evidence since we only handle @IG on a fusion level in the Hartwig pipeline.
-FILTER_EVENT_WITH_KEYWORD  | Can be used to remove evidence of types that are not observable in DNA (eg "hypermethylation") FILTER_EXACT_VARIANT_FULLNAME  | Any specific variant can be removed through this filter.
-This is primarily used to remove variants that have a coding impact on their configured refseq transcript in CKB but are non-coding or don't exist on the ensembl canonical transcript.
+FILTER_EVENT_WITH_KEYWORD  | Can be used to remove evidence of a type that is not observable in DNA (eg "hypermethylation") FILTER_EXACT_VARIANT_FULLNAME  | Any specific variant can be removed through this filter.
+This is primarily used to remove variants that have a coding impact on their configured refseq transcript in CKB but are non-coding or don't exist on Hartwig's ensembl transcript.
-FILTER_ALL_EVIDENCE_ON_GENE  | Is primarily used to remove evidence on genes which are simply not modeled correctly in Hartwig's gene model
+FILTER_ALL_EVIDENCE_ON_GENE  | Is primarily used to remove evidence on genes which are simply not modeled correctly in Hartwig's gene model and hence can't be mapped properly
 FILTER_EVIDENCE_FOR_EXONS_ON_GENE  | Some genes may have evidence on specific exons which don't exist on the ensembl transcript used by Hartwig
-FILTER_SECONDARY_GENE_WHEN_FUSION_LEG  | Usage of this filter is similar to the use case for removing entire genes.
+FILTER_SECONDARY_GENE_WHEN_FUSION_LEG  | Usage of this filter is similar to the use case for removing all evidence on genes.

 ## Handling of multiple reference genome versions